-Faculty: V. Brock, C. Hamilton, S. Judge, E. Kunnu, Medical Director: David Sherman
+Faculty: V. Brock, C. Hamilton, E. Kunnu, R. Speitel, Medical Director: D. Sherman

-General Statement: There are two separate bachelor's degree programs within the Department of Cardio-Respiratory and Health Information (CR & HI): Cardio-Respiratory Care Sciences and Health Information Management.
+General Statement: There are two separate bachelor's degree programs within the Department of Respiratory Care and Health Information (RC & HI): Respiratory Care and Health Information Management.
 Both programs are fully accredited by separate accreditation agencies, and each program has its own admission requirements.
-The mission of the CR & HI Department is to provide its students with quality education for successful careers in the healthcare industry through engagement in clinical practice/research, pursuit of graduate study in a related field, lifelong learning, and service to the community.
+The mission of the RC & HI Department is to provide its students with quality education for successful careers in the healthcare industry through engagement in clinical practice/research, pursuit of graduate study in a related field, lifelong learning, and service to the community.

-Cardio-Respiratory Care Sciences Program
+Respiratory Care Program

-Faculty: C. Hamilton, S. Judge
+Faculty: C. Hamilton, R. Speitel

-The overall goal of the baccalaureate degree program in Cardio-Respiratory Care Sciences is to provide an educational curriculum designed to prepare students for the National Board for Respiratory Care Examination, expanded duty practice of respiratory care, and to be educators, staff therapists and/or supervisors in the field of respiratory care.
-Students also receive clinical training in affiliated hospitals.
+The overall goal of the baccalaureate degree program in Respiratory Care is to provide an educational curriculum designed to prepare students for the National Board for Respiratory Care examinations, the practice of respiratory therapy, and to be educators, staff therapists and/or supervisors in the field of respiratory care.
+Students receive clinical training in affiliated hospitals.